Springdale Mall: Renovations

 Arts & crafts retailer Michaels relocated into the former Barnes & Noble space in September 2011.
 Like Marshalls, they also vacated their former location at the Mobile Festival Centre.
 The renovated location is oriented towards Airport Blvd.
 Right next door, beauty retailer Ulta moved into the former FYE space in order to open a new 12,017 sqft store in the fall of 2011.

 Vacancies and redevelopment

-With the ongoing renovation of Bel Air Mall into The Shoppes of Bel Air, Sears left the mall in September 2015 and was replaced by a Belk flagship store a year later.
+With the recent renovation of Bel Air Mall into The Shoppes of Bel Air, Sears left the mall in September 2015 and was replaced by a Belk flagship store a year later.

 The Springdale location of Belk closed before the opening of the Belk Flagship.
 This was redeveloped into smaller stores in 2018.

 In addition, Best Buy constructed a new store at the brand new McGowin Park shopping center nearby and moved out of Springdale in January 2016.
 Old Navy also constructed a new location in McGowin Park as well and moved out in March 2016.

 Staples Inc. closed its Mobile location on mid-January 2017 and remains vacant.